14 Integral relations of a single-phase atmosphere

 The angular momentum is conserved exactly when all external forces act on the radial axis, i.e. only in stationary coordinates over a planet with radially symmetrical mass distribution inside.

-14.2 entropy
+14.2 Entropy

 \[ \begin{align} S = \int_A\newtilde{s}d^3r \end{align} \]

-with $\newtilde{s}$ as in Eq.
-(9.33) is defined.
+with $\newtilde{s}$ as defined in Eq.
+(9.33).
 The prognostic equation of this quantity is Eq.
 (9.34):

 \[ \begin{align} \frac{\partial\newtilde{s}}{\partial t} + \nabla\cdot\left(\newtilde{s}\mathbf{v}\right) &= c^{(V)}\frac{\rho}{T}q_T \end{align} \]

-Global integration delivers
+Global integration yields

 \[ \begin{align} \frac{dS}{dt} = \int_Ac^{(V)}\frac{\rho}{T}q_Td^3r.\tag{14.6}\label{eq:entropy_balance_global_pre} \end{align} \]